Fiat says Italian local labor dispute solved

-TURIN Feb 3 Carmaker Fiat, Italy's largest private-sector employer, said a labor dispute at a factory near Naples has been resolved, taking the heat out of a controversial issue in the country's election campaign.
+TURIN Carmaker Fiat FIA.MI, Italy's largest private-sector employer, said a labor dispute at a factory near Naples has been resolved, taking the heat out of a controversial issue in the country's election campaign.

 "This has been technically resolved," Fiat Chief Executive Sergio Marchionne he told a conference in Turin.
 "The problem to me has been solved."